 Laurence spent a lot of time in Oxford growing up and we’ve visited it a few times now over the past several years and really love this university city.
 We’ll share our advice and tips on planning a perfect Oxford day trip from London, and also offer plenty of things to do if you want to stay over and spend a few days in this history-filled city.

 Table of Contents:

 Below we share all the planning information to help you get to Oxford from London, how to get around Oxford, where to stay if you decide to spend the night, and further travel resources.

 Where is Oxford?

 Oxford is located within the county of Oxfordshire in southeast England.
 It is about 60 miles northwest of London and 73 miles east of Bristol.

 If you have your own car, it is about a 1.5 hours drive from Oxford to central London.
 You can check and compare rental car prices across companies at Auto Europe if interested in renting a car for the trip.
-If you are interested in traveling by bus it is about a 1.5 journey and you can check prices at National Express as well as Oxford Bus Company.
-It is also convenient to get from London to Oxford by train and the journey takes about an hour, check National Rail for train schedules and prices.
+We often find that Enterprise has the best car hire rates.

-There are a number of paid public car parks in Oxford, just be sure to stay out of permit-only parking zones.
+If you are driving, there are a number of paid public car parks in Oxford, just be sure to stay out of permit-only parking zones.